 Query letter: A brief letter that introduces you and your work to an agent, much like a cover letter for a job application.
 It should include a description of your project and how it fits in today’s marketplace.

 Trade publishing: Publishing aimed at general, mainstream markets (as opposed to scholarly, scientific, and other specific markets).
+Trade publishing is the focus at Mehta Book Editing.

-Writing coach: More a mentor than an editor, a writing coach supports and encourage writers via writing assignments and exercises and meets with them on the phone, via Skype, or in person.
+Writing coach: More a mentor than an editor, a writing coach supports and encourages writers via writing assignments and exercises and meets with them on the phone, via Skype, or in person.
 Working with a coach is the ideal supplement or alternative to taking a writing class or joining a writers’ group.